Kyle Tucker Player Props: Astros vs. Mets

-The Houston Astros, including Kyle Tucker (.422 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Justin Verlander and the New York Mets at Minute Maid Park, Tuesday at 8:10 PM ET.
+Kyle Tucker -- 0-for-4 in his most recent game -- will be in action for the Houston Astros versus the New York Mets, with Tylor Megill on the hill, on June 21 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Kyle Tucker Game Info & Props vs. the Mets